ddnexus/pagy/docs/guides/upgrade-guide.md

 This guide focuses on getting the job done quickly.
 If you want to learn more about the changes:

 - Consult the docs and [How To Guide](how-to)
-- Ask Pagy AI specific questions (Bottom-right button in this page)
+- Ask Pagy AI specific questions (with the bottom-right button in this page)
 - Ask in the [Q&A discussion](https://github.com/ddnexus/pagy/discussions/categories/q-a).

 !!!